mwouts/itables/README.md

 ### How many rows per page

-Select [how many entries](https://datatables.net/examples/advanced_init/length_menu.html) should appear at once in the table with the `lengthMenu` argument of the `show` function, or by changing `itables.options.default`:
+Select [how many entries](https://datatables.net/examples/advanced_init/length_menu.html) should appear at once in the table with either the `lengthMenu` argument of the `show` function, or with the global option `itables.options.lengthMenu`:

 ```python
 import itables.options as opt